Policies, Codes & Other Documents

 Here are a few scholarship programmes you should consider applying for if you plan on studying in the Netherlands.

 Most Dutch professors use a hands-on application-based approach, encouraging independent thinking in students.
-Educators here emphasise developing problem-solving skills rather than focussing on theoretical knowledge alone.
+Educators here emphasize developing problem-solving skills rather than focussing on theoretical knowledge alone.

 What’s more, the open academic culture dissolves the hierarchy that typically exists between students and teachers, which makes the latter exceptionally approachable.